There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

 If you have the budget, you might want to consider a rear light with a built-in radar, such as the Garmin Varia Radar.
-When paired with a Garmin bike computer, it will detect vehicles approaching you from as far as 140 metres back.
+When paired with a Garmin bike computer, it will detect vehicles approaching you from as far as 140 meters back.

 18. No Headphones

 Avoid using headphones to listen to music while you’re riding.
-If you have to use headphones, use bone conducting headphones and not over or in-ear headphones.
+If you have to use headphones, use bone-conducting headphones and not over or in-ear headphones.

 When you’re on the road, you need all your senses alert for hazards.
-Even on quiet roads or out in the country, you need to be totally switched on in order to avoid these hazards.
+Even on quiet roads or out in the country, you need to be totally switched on to avoid these hazards.

-We depend a lot on sound to detect traffic coming up from behind, vehicles traveling towards our road from a different direction and the numerous other hazards on the roads.
+We depend a lot on sound to detect traffic coming up from behind, vehicles traveling towards our road from a different direction, and the numerous other hazards on the roads.

 Why compromise your safety for a little music?